vsirvent/BB2Stats/README.md

 ### Automatic stats

 To use automatic stats go to settings and activate "Sniff" option, select the ethernet device you are using for internet connection and "Apply".
 To check that sniffer is working the frame counter located at the right side of the panel must increase.
-The person filling the stats must PUBLISH and the caster that reads it must be SUBSCRIBER.

 ### Manual stats